dfinnis/Logistic-Regression/README.md

 ## Dependencies

-Thankfully running the following command should take care of dependencies for you.
+Thankfully, running the following command should take care of dependencies for you.

 ```pip install -r requirements.txt```